AspiringQuant8/Large-cap-price-momentum-model-with-52-week-high-screen/README.md

 In the sample period, the portfolio returns are similar to the benchmark (Dow Jones Industrial Average Index), the model has a higher Sharpe ratio (risk-adjusted return).

 Further development of the model might include:

--employing leverage,
+'*'employing leverage,

--testing with stocks from other international equity markets, -adjusting position sizing based on the number of index constituents at 52-week high as a signal for upward price momentum to continue.
+'*'testing with stocks from other international equity markets,

+'*'adjusting position sizing based on the number of index constituents at 52-week high as a signal for upward price momentum to continue.

 Welcome your feedback and discussion